dosterevan/Brevets-Calculator/README.md

 ## Tests

 To test if the services run as expected, send a curl request to the API.
 Run docker compose and be in a directory close to the compose file.
-Once the three containers are running, run the following command in the terminal without quotes:
+Once the three containers are running, run the following command in the terminal:

 ```bash
 curl -i -X POST -H "Content-Type: application/json" -d '{